top of page

 The Option is YOURS

-There are three distinct options available to you as an interested volunteer in RI Responds
+There are six distinct options available to you as an interested volunteer in RI Responds

 Rhode Island Medical Reserve Corps (RI MRC)